bridgetjpereira/Hostile-Alien-Game/README.md

 # Hostile-Alien-Game
-A simple game loosely based on Space Invaders.
+A simple game loosely based on Space Invaders using advanced JavaScript, HTML and CSS.